loichiilek/codility/README.md

 # codility
 Codility solution in java.
-Explanation of answers provided.
+With explanation.